Cubs vs. Nationals Player Props Betting Odds

 Garcia Stats

-- Garcia has three doubles, a triple, two home runs, five walks and 14 RBI (21 total hits).
-He's also swiped one base.
+- Luis Garcia has 21 hits with three doubles, a triple, two home runs, seven walks and 14 RBI.
+He's also stolen one base.

 Garcia Recent Games